kivy-garden/draggable/README.md

         draggable.drag_cancel()
 ```

-## Using other widgets as an emitter
+## Using other widgets as emitters

-Let's say you are creating a card game, and there is a deck on the screen.
+Imagine you're creating a card game, and there's a deck on the screen.
-Say, you want the deck to emit a card when the user drops a finger on it,
-and want the card to follow the finger until the user lifts it up.
+Suppose you want the deck to emit a card when the user places a finger on it, and you want the card to follow the finger until the user lifts it.
-In this situation, a widget that triggers a drag and a widget that is dragged are different.
+In this scenario, the widget that triggers the drag and the widget being dragged are distinct.
-You can implement it as follows:
+Here's how you can implement it:

 ```python
 class Card(KXDraggableBehavior, Widget):